netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 **Trailer Method (1):**

 - ✅ Provides actual trailers for upcoming content
-- ❌ May fail if no suitable trailer is found
+- ❌ May fail if no suitable trailer is found or yt-dlp is currently blocked by YouTube

 **Placeholder Method (2):**

 - ✅ Always works (no external dependencies)
 - ✅ Faster processing
-- ❌ Some TV Shows may not have a Plex Pass Trailer
+- ❌ Some content may not have a Plex Pass Trailer

 ### Understanding Movie Release Types